OSM-DM-KGP/Narmada/docs/README.md

 ```
  @inproceedings{hiware-socialnlp20,
    author = {Hiware, Kaustubh and Dutt, Ritam and Sinha, Sayan and Patro, Sohan and Ghosh, Kripabandhu and Ghosh, Saptarshi},
-   title = {{NARMADA: Need and Available Resource Managing Assistant for Disasters and Adversities}},
+   title = {NARMADA: Need and Available Resource Managing Assistant for Disasters and Adversities},
-   booktitle = {{Proceedings of ACL Workshop on Natural Language Processing for Social Media (SocialNLP)}},
+   booktitle = {Proceedings of ACL Workshop on Natural Language Processing for Social Media (SocialNLP)},
    year = {2020}
   }
 ```